muarshad01/LLM/Notes/lecture02_notes.md

 ## Building LLMs from Scratch

-## Six major aspects
+#### Six major aspects
-1. What exactly is a LLM?
+1. What exactly is an LLM?
 2. What does __Large__ mean in the LLM terminology?
 3. What is difference between modern LLMs and earlier NLP models?
 4. What's the secret-sauce behind LLMs?
-What's really makes them so good?
+What really makes them so good?
 5. LLM, GenAI, DL, ML, AI
 6. Applications of LLMs?

+***

 #### 1. What are Large Language Models (LLMs)
 * [ChatGPT](https://chatgpt.com/)